-In the simplest terms, Gift Aid enables charities to reclaim an additional 25p for every £1 donated by an individual (or on the amount your unwanted goods are sold for).
+Gift Aid enables charities to reclaim an additional 25p for every £1 cash donated by an individual that has suffered at least that amount of income or capital gains tax in the tax year (or on the amount your unwanted goods are sold for).

-It was introduced back in 1990, initially to support and encourage one-off cash gifts of £600 or more.
-The donation threshold was reduced to £250 before finally being abolished altogether in 2000.
+It was introduced in 1990, initially to support and encourage one-off cash gifts of £600 or more.
+This threshold was reduced to £250 before being abolished in 2000.